mikaelvesavuori/node-simple-webserver-gcp-terraform/README.md

 You will get "ephemeral IPs" that will change when the machine restarts (etc).
 Go to [Compute Engine](https://console.cloud.google.com/compute/instances) and find your IPs for the machines.
 You then need to add the port number (443), so a valid URL could be `https://35.242.150.200:443`.

-**Warning!** No ideas why containers seem to hang in Compute Engine.
+**Warning!** No idea why containers seem to hang in Compute Engine.
 They don't do so locally or in other places I've used the same code.

 ### How to change deployment platform (from Compute Engine to App Engine or Cloud Run)